 A person’s knowledge level is measured by self-assessments, and is verified by the system using algorithms and calibration functionality.

-Skills, on the other hand, are the capabilites that help a person to use his or her knowledge.
+Competence Abilties, on the other hand, are the characteristics that help a person to use his or her knowledge.
 This leads to the basic definition of competence: “The ability to use knowledge and experience in order reach a result”.
-In HEP, those capabilities are represented by 14 competence skills.
+In HEP, those characteristics are represented by 14 Competence Abilities.

 Task and Context